 Most advertising campaigns can only be segmented by geography, whether the recipient is in the market for a new home or not.
 Direct mail can be segmented by geography, interests, and other criteria, but not by level of interest.

-Email marketing can be segmented by zip code, level of income, and other demographics.
+Email marketing for real estate agencies can be segmented by zip code, level of income, and other demographics.
 Plus, every recipient has already shown interest in your emails because they actively signed up to receive them, so you won't just be doing better targeting — you'll be doing sending that's much more likely to be well-received.

 The speed of email also allows you to measure and refine your lists and campaigns.
 At the end of each day, you can measure how many people read the email, how many clicked the links, and how many made a purchase or requested more information.
 You can use the information to refine your next campaign and focus more resources on the most profitable targets.